circle-free/optimistic-roll-in/README.md

 ### Status

-Just a Proof Of Concept.
-No client libraries yet.
+Just a Proof Of Concept, with Smart Contracts and JS Client.
 Only "happy path" tested.
 No security review.
 Feedback welcome and wanted.
 <br>

 ### Brief